Altera has delivered better-than-expected third-quarter 2014

-particular, will increase the demand for FPGAs, which will be
+LTE which will increase the demand for FPGAs.
+Additionally,

-Xilinx and Lattice Semiconductor, consolidation in the telecom
+consolidation in the telecom market, declining margins and

-market and volatility in the semiconductor market are the concerns.
+volatility in the semiconductor market are the concerns.
+Thus, we

 Founded in 1983, San Jose, CA-based Altera Corporation (ALTR) is